| |

 with the viewer through her very personal artistic approach.
 She

-has adapted this imagery to the three dimensional forms of ceramics.
+has adapted this imagery to the three dimensional forms of ceramics,

 pieces where layers of glazing create subtlety, richness and depth.